l1ghtWang/DATA_TEST/readme.txt

-git is a version contrl system. git is free software.
+git is a distributed version contrl system. git is free software.